satamaka/Wanabin/README.md

 # Wanabin
 Building my own /bin tools, one by one.

 A work in progress.
-It currently only features `cat`, but more tools are on the way.
+It currently features `cat` and `echo`, with more tools are on the way.

 ## Build
 Just run make: